TOAST-DOCS/EasyMaker/zh/console-guide.md

 - **Action > Open Jupyter Notebook**: Click **Open Jupyter Notebook** button to open the notebook in a new browser window.
 The notebook is only accessible to users who are logged in to the console.
 - **Tag**: Tag for notebook is displayed.
 You can change the tag by clicking **Change**.

+- **Monitoring**: On the **Monitoring** tab of the detail screen that appears when you select the notebook, you can see a list of monitored instances and a chart of basic metrics.
+    - The **Monitoring** tab is disabled when the notebook is being created or when there is a task in progress.

 ### Configure User Virtual Execution Environment
 AI EasyMaker notebook instance provides native Conda virtual environment with various libraries and kernels required for machine learning.
 Default Conda virtual environment is initialized and driven when the laptop is stopped and started, but the virtual environment and external libraries that the user installs in any path are not automatically initialized and are not retained when the laptop is stopped and started.